openSUSE:OpenSUSE and other distributions

 From a community point of view openSUSE is far more open than Fedora, Ubuntu, Debian and many other distribution.
 Other distributions tend to be more tightly controlled by corporate sponsors or community governance processes that leverage technical boards, community committees, self appointed benevolent dictators (<- that's Mark Shuttleworth in his own words) and lots of bureaucracy.
 We maintain a German-engineering culture associated with directness and high quality standards - if you do the work, you get the respect.
 Nobody tells you what to do.

 - does openSUSE offer something more than Fedora and Ubuntu?

 - A key differentiator here is YaST - no other distribution provides such a comprehensive and integrated tool for installing, configuring and administrating the distribution.
 You get one tool that can be used on both the command line as well as the GUI or via a web browser instead of multiple individual tools with varying quality and usability (e.g. different looks and work flows).

 - Our community is another advantage.
-We're an open, bottom-up community while Ubuntu has mark as self-appointed dictator, going around and telling ppl what to do (for example the highly controversial move to Unity).
+We're an open, bottom-up community while Ubuntu has Shuttleworth as self-appointed dictator, going around and telling people what to do (for example the highly controversial move to Unity).

 - moreover, openSUSE has a strong focus on collaboration and doing what is good for Free Software, very much unlike Ubuntu which tries to get software developers to specifically target Ubuntu which is creating 'special' GTK and Qt interfaces.